FormatFuzzer: Effective Fuzzing of Binary File Formats: The Binary Template Language

 \section{The Binary Template Language}

-We start our exploration into the innards of \tool{} with a description of its central input---\emph{binary templates.}

-The \emph{binary template language}~\cite{010editortemplatelanguage} was designed to fully specify any binary format.
+We start our exploration into \tool{} with a description of its central input---\emph{binary templates.} The \emph{binary template language}~\cite{010editortemplatelanguage} was designed to fully specify any binary format.
 Its syntax and semantics are close to the C programming language, the main difference being that it describes not programs, but data formats.
 Its main elements are:

 \begin{description} \item[Variable (input data) declarations.]
 Every variable declared in the binary template is \emph{directly mapped to a sequence of bytes in the input.} If a template starts with \texttt{uint32 len; char s[len]; int64 n;}, this means that the input consists of \begin{enumerate} \item a 32-bit unsigned integer (\texttt{len}) in the first four bytes; \item an array of characters of length \texttt{len} in the next \texttt{len} bytes; and \item a 64-bit integer (\texttt{n}) in the next four bytes. \end{enumerate} Note that array sizes can be any expression including variables and functions; this allows to specify variable lengths.